Embodied energy: In transportation

-Theoretically, embodied energy stands for the energy used to extract materials from mines, to manufacture vehicles, assemble, transport, maintain, transform them and to transport energy, and ultimately to recycle these vehicles.
-Besides, the energy needed to build and maintain transport networks, whether road or rail, should be taken into account as well.
+Theoretically, embodied energy is the energy used to extract materials from mines, manufacture vehicles, assemble, transport, maintain, transform them to transport energy, and ultimately recycle these vehicles.
+Besides, the energy needed to build and sustain transport networks, whether road or rail, should also be considered.
 The process to be implemented is so complex that no one dares to put forward a figure.

-According to the :fr:Institut du développement durable et des relations internationales, in the field of transportation, "it is striking to note that we consume more embodied energy in our transportation expenditures than direct energy [...].
-Put in other words, we consume less energy to move around in our personal vehicles than we consume the energy we need to produce, sell and transport the cars, trains or buses we use ".
+According to the Institut du développement durable et des relations internationales, in the field of transportation, "it is striking to note that we consume more embodied energy in our transportation expenditures than direct energy", and "we consume less energy to move around in our personal vehicles than we consume the energy we need to produce, sell and transport the cars, trains or buses we use".

-Jean-Marc Jancovici advocates a carbon footprint analysis of any transportation infrastructure project, prior to its construction.
+Jean-Marc Jancovici advocates a carbon footprint analysis of any transportation infrastructure project, before its construction.